Mary McHenry Keith

-Mary McHenry Keith (1855-1947) was an American lawyer and social justice advocate who was especially known for her work in the woman suffrage and animal rights movements.
+Mary McHenry Keith (1855–1947) was an American lawyer and social justice advocate who was especially known for her work in the woman suffrage and animal rights movements.
 As the widow of the artist William Keith, she also was celebrated for her work cataloguing, preserving, and sharing his collected works.

 Early life

-Mary McHenry was born in San Francisco, California on November 20, 1855 to John McHenry (1809–1880) and Ellen Josephine Metcalfe McHenry (1827-1922).
+Mary McHenry was born in San Francisco, California on November 20, 1855, to John McHenry and Ellen Josephine Metcalfe McHenry.
 John McHenry was a Judge and Louisiana Supreme Court Justice who moved to California in 1850 and continued to work as a judge in San Francisco.
-Mary had three siblings, Elizabeth Harris McHenry Lamare (1850-1907), Emma McHenry Pond (1857-1934), and John McHenry (1858-1935).
+Mary had three siblings.

 Mary McHenry attended San Francisco's Girl's High School before pursuing a college degree.
 Mary's father was not supportive of women's work outside the home, but did not interfere with her attending college.
 McHenry completed her Bachelor of Arts degree in 1879 at the University of California in Berkeley.

 As of result of the activist work of Clara Shortridge Foltz and Laura de Force Gordon, the newly formed University of California's Hastings Law School began admitting female students just as McHenry completed her undergraduate degree.
 Behind her father's back, Mary enrolled in law school, and in 1882 she became the first female graduate from Hastings.
 She worked for a short time as a lawyer, specializing in probate cases.
 Upon her marriage to prominent landscape artist William Keith in 1883, Mary stopped practicing law and focused her attention on activist causes, most especially women's and animal rights issues.
 William Keith died in 1911, and Mary did not remarry.